dokku/dokku/docs/advanced-usage/docker-options.md

 Manipulation of docker options will not restart running containers.
 This enables multiple options to be set/unset before final application.
 As such, changing an app's docker options must be followed by a `dokku ps:rebuild` in order to take effect.

-More information on supported Docker options can be found here: https://docs.docker.com/engine/reference/commandline/run/.
+More information on supported Docker options can be found [here](https://docs.docker.com/engine/reference/commandline/run/).

 Container options configured via the `docker-options` plugin are not used to modify the process a container runs.
 Container options are the `[OPTIONS]` portion of the following, where `[CONTAINER_COMMAND]` and `[ARG]` are the process and the arguments passed to it that are launched in the created container: `docker run [OPTIONS] [CONTAINER_COMMAND] [ARG...]`.
 Please see the documentation for [customizing the run command](/docs/deployment/builders/dockerfiles.md#customizing-the-run-command) or use a [Procfile](/docs/deployment/builders/dockerfiles.md#procfiles-and-multiple-processes) to modify the command used by a Dockerfile-based container.